Lonza plans new production line to make Moderna COVID-19 vaccine ingredients

 Lonza currently has three production lines in Visp, Switzerland, where it is in the process of ramping up annual capacity to 300 million doses at 100 micrograms per dose.
 In April, it announced plans to double Visp production to 600 million doses in 2022.

 It also produces vaccine ingredients for Moderna in the United States.
-Other companies including Spain's Rovi (ROVI.MC) and Sweden's Recipharm (RCPHF.PK) also have a role in producing Moderna's mRNA vaccine.
+Other companies including Spain’s Rovi and Sweden’s Recipharm also have a role in producing Moderna’s mRNA vaccine.

 Our Standards: The Thomson Reuters Trust Principles.